 From the market square we continued towards the seashore where the Viking ship Museum is located.
 On our way there,we walked through the huge beautiful park.
 It was full of flowers and was a very relaxing and nice place in, surprisingly hot day for Denmark.

-The Viking ship Museum definitely succeeded my high expectations.
-It is a heaven for any Viking fan, so it was an amazing place for me.
+The Viking ship Museum definitely succeeded in my high expectations.
+It is a heaven for any Viking fan, so it was a fantastic place for me.

-A beautiful sea of a Roskilde fjord together with the Viking ship replicas sailing there, gave the whole site such an out-of-this-place Viking atmosphere.
-It was truly an amazing place.
+A beautiful sea of a Roskilde fjord together with the Viking ship replicas sailing there gave the whole site such an out-of-this-place Viking atmosphere.
+It was indeed a fantastic place.

 Lunch at the park

-Although still under the impression of the Viking ship Museum, we were definitely ready for some lunch.
-We got a great recommendation from the lady in a museum for a nice restaurant in a middle of the park located between the The Viking ship Museum and the Cathedral.
+Although still under the impression of the Viking ship museum, we were definitely ready for some lunch.
+We got a great recommendation from the lady in a museum for a nice restaurant in the middle of the park located between the Viking ship museum and the cathedral.

 The restaurant ‘Pipers Hus‘ is located perfectly, surrounded with the trees and has a beautiful view to Roskilde fjord.

-We tried some very typical Danish dishes there – a rye bread with a different toppings like salmon, salads or veggies.
-It definitely wasn’t a plane sandwich but a nice light lunch with very different flavors combined together.
+We tried some very typical Danish dishes there – rye bread with different toppings like salmon, salads or veggies.
+It definitely wasn’t a plane sandwich, but a nice light lunch with very different flavours combined together.
 I loved it!

 Cathedral of St. Luke

-After visiting the cathedral we were just walking around the town a bit.
-There are many nice coffee shops and restaurants there.
-It is also a very green town, so wherever you will go, you will find some nice parks and places to relax.
+After visiting the cathedral, we were just walking around the town a bit.
+There are many lovely coffee shops and restaurants there.
+It is also a very green town, so wherever you will go, you will find some beautiful parks and places to relax.

-And this is definitely the best part of traveling, getting yourself lost in the new places and finding a beautiful sites in them.
+And this is definitely the best part of travelling, getting yourself lost in the new places and finding beautiful sites in them.

 Have you visited Roskilde?
-Do you know some other nice places there?
+Do you know some other lovely places there?
 Let us know in the comments below!